-Missile launches: Russian cruise missile and ballistic missile launches are steadily trending downward, though they have been more precise in recent weeks with specific targeting of Ukrainian military bases, logistical sites and critical infrastructure.
-However, strikes targeting Kyiv have dissipated in the past three weeks though have not ceased completely.
+Missile launches: Russian cruise missile and ballistic missile launches are steadily trending downward, though they have been more precise since April with specific targeting of Ukrainian military bases, logistical sites and critical infrastructure.
+However, strikes targeting Kyiv and Lviv have dissipated in the past six weeks, though have not ceased completely.